-- use hazardous machinery (for example, mobile plant, chainsaws, power presses and lathes) - use hazardous substances (for example, chemical manufacture, laboratories, horticulture, petrol stations and food manufacturing) - are at risk of falls that could result in serious injury (for example, construction and stevedoring) - carry out hazardous forms of work (for example, working in confined spaces, welding, demolition, electrical work and abrasive blasting) - are exposed to the risk of physical violence (for example, working alone at night, cash handling or having customers who are frequently physically aggressive) - work in or around extreme heat or cold (for example, foundries and prolonged outdoor work in extreme temperatures).
+- use hazardous machinery (e.g. mobile plant, chainsaws, power presses and lathes) - use hazardous substances (e.g. chemical manufacture, laboratories, horticulture, petrol stations and food manufacturing) - are at risk of falls that could result in serious injury (e.g. construction and stevedoring) - carry out hazardous forms of work (e.g. working in confined spaces, welding, demolition, electrical work and abrasive blasting) - are exposed to the risk of physical violence (e.g. working alone at night, cash handling or having customers who are frequently physically aggressive) - work in or around extreme heat or cold (e.g. foundries and prolonged outdoor work in extreme temperatures).